Christine Ford testifies Kavanaugh ‘sexually assaulted me,’ rejects mistaken identity theory

 In response, an aide to Democrats on the Judiciary Committee reportedly unloaded on Senate Republicans, accusing them of “desperately trying to muddy the waters.”

+Several other allegations have emerged over the last week - and Kavanaugh has denied them all.
 Republicans have repeatedly pointed out that none of the sexual misconduct allegations against Kavanaugh has first-hand corroboration.

-Several other allegations have emerged over the last week - and Kavanaugh has denied them all.

-In The New Yorker on Sunday, former Kavanaugh classmate Deborah Ramirez claimed that Kavanaugh had exposed his penis to her at a party decades ago, even as her close college friend denied ever hearing about the episode and suggested she was making the claim for political reasons.
+In The New Yorker on Sunday, former Kavanaugh classmate Deborah Ramirez claimed that Kavanaugh had exposed his penis to her at a party decades ago.

 Another woman, Julie Swetnick, emerged Wednesday to accuse Kavanaugh of participating in "gang rapes" and rape "trains" in the 1980s.
 Swetnick is represented by anti-Trump lawyer Michael Avenatti.